fireflycons/tips-for-CKA-CKAD-CKS/README.md

 # Tips for CKA-CKAD-CKS

 Quick tips on exam-day preparation.
+Points about proctor check in and workspace preparation apply to all Linux Foundation online proctored exams.

+Note that there is no option to take Linux Foundation exams at test centres.

 **IMPORTANT** Beginning June 25 2022, the exam is now delivered via the PSI Secure Browser which is software you must install from a download link provided during the exam registration process.
 You no longer conduct the exam from your own Chrome browser, therefore you can't use pre-prepared bookmarks.